HollyFrontier to buy Puget Sound Refinery from Shell

-U.S. refiner HollyFrontier Corp (HFC.N) said on Tuesday it would buy a 149,000 barrel per day (bpd) refinery in Washington from Shell (RDSa.L) as part of the European company's strategy to reduce its global refinery footprint.
+(Reuters) -U.S. refiner HollyFrontier Corp said on Tuesday it would buy a 149,000 barrel per day (bpd) refinery in Washington from Shell as part of the European company’s strategy to reduce its global refinery footprint.

 HollyFrontier will buy the Puget Sound refinery near Anacortes for $350 million in cash, plus hydrocarbon inventory to be valued at closing with an estimated current value of $150 million to $180 million, the companies said.